hitblast/aseprite-build-apple/README.md

-# ✨ Aseprite Build Script for Apple Silicon

-This script builds Aseprite for the latest Apple Silicon Macs.
+> This script builds Aseprite for the latest Apple Silicon Macs.
 A minimum of **macOS 11 (Big Sur)** is required to run the script.

 ## Table of Contents